edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.3.md

 		* Find an animal by the name of the animal
 		* Find the buyer with the most animal

-* Explain why writting O.R.M are helpful, calling a function with inputs as opppose to written out each statement.
+* Explain why writing O.R.M are helpful, calling a function with inputs as opppose to written out each statement.

 ### 4. Partners do (5 minutes)
 * *Have student talk to each other about the pros of O.R.M*